vaibhavdekatey/vaibhavdekatey.one/content/about/index.md

 Hello!
 I'm Vaibhav Dekatey, from Nagpur also known as the Orange City of India.

-I am energetic, exceptionally creative and dependable front end developer.
+I am energetic, exceptionally creative and dependable front end/software developer.
 Experience in blending the art of design with skill of programming with strong organizational skills, and meticulous attention to detail.

 I am pursuing my Bachelors from [DYPIU, Pune](https://www.dypiu.ac.in/) in Computer Science and Engineering.